 By using an average of 150 characters, you’ll find that you can cover an important benefit in each bullet point without going overboard.
 Customers can easily digest each point without being overwhelmed by information.

 Another important point to think about is where your customers are shopping – desktop or mobile?
-As more and more people are shopping from their mobile phones, it’s generally a good idea to keep blocks of texts smaller and easier to read, and optimizing your listings for mobile.
+As more and more people are shopping from their mobile phones, it’s generally a good idea to keep blocks of texts smaller and easier to read, and optimize your listings for mobile.

 On desktop, bullet points always appear next to product images and under the product title.
 This is prime real estate to share the details of your product and make it stand out.
 On mobile, the structure is quite different because of the smaller screen size.
 The bullets appear after scrolling past images and A+ content if there is any.
 The image on the right shows how the bullets appear for the same product on the Amazon mobile application.